Do not hesitate to get in touch with our local team – we’d love to talk to you.

 We dive deeper into creating the optimum quality prints, covering a workflow from print file setup through to printing settings.
 This will include:

-In this introductory session, Richard will critique a couple of images from each of the 4 participants.
+In this introductory session, Richard will review and critique 4 photographs from each of the group.
 The goal will be to get helpful feedback on your work and identify any basic editing techniques that we will need to run through before we cover any printing workflows.

-Following the review session, we’ll head to the waterfront for a couple of hours to refine our shooting techniques.
+Following the conference room session, we’ll head to the waterfront to refine our shooting techniques.
 This hands-on practice will ensure everyone is set up to capture files in the right format and quality, ready for printing.

 Saturday – Printing Workflow